internet4000/find/readme.md

 - interacting with computing interface(s) (url, shell, repl, notes, chats, links) and other actors

-Some reasons why duckduckgo is the default search engine:
+Some reasons why DuckDuckGo is the default search engine:
 - it supports `!` [bangs](https://duckduckgo.com/bangs) (13,563+
   bangs! search engines)
 - it seems more privacy friendly that the rest (that support bangs;